walkerw62/Eagles1stQuarterAnalysis/README.md

-# Eagles1stQuarterAnalysis
+# Eagles 1st Quarter Analysis
-Improving Offense Execution in 1st Quarter Gameplay
+Improving Eagle's Offense Execution in 1st Quarter Gameplay

   Transforming	data	into	useful	information	is vital	for	a	NFL	team’s ability	to	implement strategies	and	make	key	football	related	decisions.
 This is	why with	much	research	and	analysis